This is part of a series on Asher’s Writing

 The blue eyebrows considered this for a moment but eventually decided, “Well that may be so, but I want to find out anyway.”

-Everyone started at him wide eyed.
+Everyone stared at him wide-eyed.
 Nothing like this had ever been attempted before.
 Grace came out of her house, “What’s everyone starin’ at?”

 Chuck guffled, “Ahem, well, Alex thinks he’s going to find out what we’re getting for Christmas.”

 “Oh he is, is he?
 And how do you plan on doing that mister?”
 Grace placed her porcelain hands on her porcelain hips.

 “With this,” Alex held up a wolf head door knocker.
 “I’ve been reading more of that magic book, and I’ve got a plan.”